MLX Quantization on Apple Silicon

 No Calibration Data: Why This Matters for On-Device

 1. Privacy.
-If you’re quantizing a model for local use on a Mac, perhaps for an enterprise deploying on-premises, sending proprietary data through a calibration pipeline on a cloud GPU defeats the purpose of local deployment.
+If you're quantizing a model for local use on a Mac, maybe for an enterprise deploying on-premises, sending proprietary data through a calibration pipeline on a cloud GPU defeats the purpose of local deployment.

-And the quality?
+What about quality?
 In matched-size comparisons against GPTQ across three MoE model families, RAM wins every time:

 Model GPTQ PPL RAM PPL RAM Advantage